Apprenticeship vs Trade School (2026): Cost, Pay, and Career Paths Compared

 Apprenticeships typically run between two and five years depending on the trade.
 An electrical apprenticeship might take four to five years with 8,000 or more hours of on-the-job training.
 A general carpentry apprenticeship could wrap up closer to three years.

 The key thing that sets apprenticeships apart: you earn a paycheck from day one.
 Apprentices start at a percentage of the journeyman wage, usually around 40% to 60%, and get scheduled raises as they hit training milestones.
+Starting wages typically fall in the $18 to $25 per hour range depending on the trade and your market.
 By the end of the program, most apprentices are earning close to full journeyman pay.

 Registered apprenticeship programs are formally approved by the U.S. Department of Labor or a State Apprenticeship Agency.
 They come with specific requirements for hours, curriculum, and wage progression, but they also open the door to tax credits and government project work.
 We covered this in detail in our construction apprenticeship programs guide if you want the full breakdown on setting one up.